mythril-forge/homebrew-classes/warlock/invocation/invocation-beguiling-influence.md

 ### Beguiling Influence
-You also become proficient in two skills of your choice from the following skills: Animal Handling, Deception, Persuasion, or Insight.
+You gain proficiency in two skills of your choice from the following list: Animal Handling, Deception, Insight, or Persuasion.